History of Tennessee: Unionism

-People in East Tennessee were firmly against Tennessee's move to leave the Union; as were many in other parts of the Union, particularly in historically Whig portions of West Tennessee.
+Most people in East Tennessee were firmly against Tennessee's move to leave the Union; as were some in other parts of the Union, particularly in historically Whig portions of West Tennessee.
+Only about a third of the population in East Tennessee were in favor of secession.
 This was primarily due to the distribution of slavery throughout the state; Of the state's entire slave population, nearly 40% of West Tennessee and about 20% of Middle Tennessee's were slaves, but in East Tennessee, slaves made up only 8% of the population.
 The East Tennessee Convention, which met at Knoxville in May 1861 and at Greeneville in June 1861, consisted of 29 East Tennessee counties and one Middle Tennessee county (Scott County) that resolved to secede from Tennessee and form a separate state aligned with the Union.
 They petitioned the state legislature in Nashville, which denied their request to secede and sent Confederate troops under Felix Zollicoffer to occupy East Tennessee and prevent secession.
 Many East Tennesseans engaged in guerrilla warfare against state authorities by burning bridges, cutting telegraph wires, and spying.
-The Union-backing State of Scott was also established at this time and remained a de facto enclave of the United States throughout the war.
+This lead to widespread division and neighbor against neighbor conflict.
+The Union-backing State of Scott was also established at this time and remained a de facto enclave of the United States throughout the war, though it was never officially recognized by either sides of the war.

 Tennessee provided more Union troops than any other Confederate state; more than 51,000 soldiers in total, more than 20,000 of whom were Black.
 Tennessee also provided 135,000 Confederate troops, the second-highest number after Virginia.